 Caltrop (Tribulus terrestrilus) can also be called bindi eye, GG’s, Cats head

-Removing Caltrop, an obligate summer grower in the Swan Valley area, so it will only appear after summer rains.
+Removing Caltropseeds and seedlings, an obligate summer grower in the Swan Valley Wine Region of Perth Western Australia.
+It only appears after summer rains.
 In some years it is really bad, in others it will not be seen.
 There are also several similar native species, but these generally have less spiny fruits.

 Eradication is essential, and vigilance against introduction is critical.

-Readily controlled by herbicides in most situations, as few other pasture plants are alive at the same time, and selective control is easy in lawns and grass pasture.
-It generally grows too low to mow, but could be controlled by solarising.
+Readily controlled by herbicides in most situations, a few other pasture plants are alive at the same time, and selective control is easy in lawns and grass pasture.
+It generally grows too low to mow but could be controlled by solarising.

 It is definitely a plant against which an eradication campaign is worth mounting.
-Incidentally, the original caltrop was a weapon of war – an iron device with four tetrahedral prongs that was strewn in the path of enemy horses.
-Which ever way it fell, one prong was always upright, ready to lame the horse.
+Incidentally, the original caltrop was a weapon of war – an iron device with four tetrahedral prongs that were strewn in the path of enemy horses.
+Whichever way it fell, one prong was always upright, ready to lame the horse.

 Charming – but walk on the plant with bare feet and you will agree that it has been well named!